• <Helps for GetStart>

 Description

-The invoke function allows you to execute user-defined functions using runtime binding (where the function name is only known at runtime).
+The invoke function allows you to execute user-defined functions using runtime binding (where the function name is only evaluated at runtime).
 When compiling an application, the CSPro compiler only knows about functions declared up to the point where a function call is coded, so for more dynamic applications, it can be a challenge to manage function calls when you would like to call a function declared after the point of the call.
 One workaround is to use function pointers; the invoke function provides another way to bypass the CSPro compiler limitation.

 The invoke function evaluates the string expression function_name at runtime, not compile-time.
 In the function's first version, zero, one, or more arguments are provided directly at compile-time.
 At runtime, the arguments are checked against the function's parameters, and if they are compatible, the function call is executed.